 After a work-related injury, it’s not uncommon for workers to consider new job prospects.
 Reasons might include no longer feeling safe at the workplace or getting offered a better, higher-paying position at another company.
 You might be able to start a new job while receiving workers’ compensation benefits, but by law, you must tell your employers and report all your income, or you could face workers’ compensation fraud charges, which can lead to legal trouble.

-Regardless of the reason, if you are thinking about resigning from your current job or starting a new one and are concerned about how your workers’ compensation benefits will be affected, you are urged to consult with an attorney who can help with this decision.
+Regardless of the reason, if you are thinking about resigning from your current job or starting a new one and are concerned about how your Atlanta workers’ compensation benefits will be affected, you are urged to consult with an attorney who can help with this decision.

 If I Quit and Take on a Different Job, Will My Wage and Medical Benefits Be Terminated?